josh6478/RealTime-Logger/README.md

 ## Overview

-**WeR Logger** enables remote debug and telemetry prints (DIM = Debug Information Message) from the panel to a remote server.
+**RT Logger** enables remote debug and telemetry prints (DIM = Debug Information Message) from the panel to a remote server.
 It supports on-device buffering (Pull) and live streaming (Push), selective verbosity by module and level, and simultaneous mirroring to UART.

 Typical use cases:
 - Field diagnostics with minimal server load (Pull).